 One of the most important things to look at when you are choosing an LMS will be the interfaces the learners and managers will be using.
 They need to have a clean and easy-to-use interface, so users will not have to spend a long time figuring out how to use the system.

-Additionally, you will want to choose a system with a user interface that can be branded or customized.
-Look for an LMS that offers gamification options, which will make training more enjoyable.
+Additionally, you will want to choose a system with a user interface that can be branded or customized for your company or organization.
+Also look for an LMS that offers gamification options, which will make training more enjoyable by keeping in fun and competitive in a friendly way.
 The managers can set goals, rewards, and internal competitions.

 Get Started with an LMS